Samsung/tizen-docs/docs/application/dotnet/guides/app-management/package-manager.md

     You can [monitor package events](#listen), such as installation, uninstallation, and updates.

-- Package user data removing
+- Removing package user data

-    You can [clear user data](#clear) which a specific file or directory.
-(Since to Tizen 7.5).
+    You can [clear user data](#clear) by targeting a specific file or directory.
+(Since Tizen 7.5).

 ## Prerequisites